-The proposed reconstruction of sidewalks along Benning Road would improve pedestrian conditions in the corridor.
-Additionally, the DC-295/Benning Road interchange modifications will seek to enhance safety and access for pedestrians where Benning Road interfaces with the highway’s on- and off-ramps.
-Either rehabilitation or reconstruction of the Viaduct Bridges over DC-295 and the CSX freight rail tracks also would provide sidewalks on both the north and south sides, allowing pedestrian movement on both sides of the bridge.
-Additional proposed improvements to the pedestrian network include:
+The reconstruction of sidewalks along Benning Road will improve pedestrian conditions in the corridor.
+Additionally, the Benning Road and DC-295 interchange modifications will enhance safety and access for pedestrians where Benning Road interfaces with the highway’s on- and off-ramps.
+The reconstruction of the Lorraine H. Whitlock Bridge over DC-295 and the CSX freight rail tracks also will provide sidewalks on both the north and south sides, allowing pedestrian movement on both sides of the bridge.
+Additional planned improvements to the pedestrian network include:

-- A pedestrian crossing with a traffic signal at the Kingman Island streetcar platform
+- A new pedestrian crossing with a traffic signal at the Kingman Island streetcar platform

 - Sidewalks between 42nd Street NE and the Benning Road Metrorail station that currently do not meet Americans with Disabilities Act (ADA) specifications would be brought up to ADA standards

-Bridge condition assessments are being conducted as part of the design project.
+Bridge condition assessments have been conducted as part of the design project.

-The Viaduct Bridges carrying Benning Road over DC-295 and the CSX freight rail tracks, comprised of two separate eastbound and westbound structures, do not meet the minimum requirements for height above the rail tracks nor do they meet current design standards to provide safe passage for pedestrians and bicyclists.
-The condition of the existing structures and the proposed roadway modifications—including pedestrian and bicycle facilities— may result in replacement or reconstruction the two aging structures if the project moves forward.
-Should the bridges need to be replaced, community input would be vital to determining how a potential new bridge looks and functions.
+- The Lorraine H. Whitlock Bridge, carrying Benning Road over DC-295 and the CSX freight rail tracks, is comprised of two separate eastbound and westbound structures.
+These structures do not meet the minimum requirements for height above the rail tracks or current design standards to provide safe passage for pedestrians and bicyclists.
+The condition of the existing structures and the planned roadway modifications—including pedestrian and bicycle facilities— results in the need to fully replace the two aging structures if the project moves forward.

 During the alternatives development process, exclusive streetcar lane concepts were explored but ultimately were not carried forward because the elimination of a general purpose travel lane would result in new impacts, such as delays and longer travel times for buses and other vehicles.